Going Concern Uncertainty, Financial Condition and Management's Plans

 2. GOING CONCERN UNCERTAINTY, FINANCIAL CONDITION AND MANAGEMENT’S PLANS

 The Company’s management believes that there is substantial doubt about the Company’s ability to continue as a going concern.
 The Company’s management believes that its available cash balance as of the date of this filing will not be sufficient to fund its anticipated level of operations for at least the next 12 months.
 The Company’s ability to continue operations depends on its ability to sustain and grow revenue and results of operations as well as its ability to access capital markets when necessary to accomplish the Company’s strategic objectives.
 The Company’s management believes that the Company will continue to incur losses for the immediate future.
-For the three and six months ended June 30, 2017, the Company generated gross profits but was unable to achieve positive cash flow from operations.
-The Company’s management expects to meet its future cash needs from the results of operations and, depending on the results of operations, the Company will likely need additional equity or debt financing until the Company can achieve profitability and positive cash flows from operating activities, if ever.
+For the three and nine months ended September 30, 2018, the Company was unable to achieve positive cash flow from operations.
+The Company’s management expects to finance future cash needs from the results of operations and, depending on the results of operations, the Company may need additional equity or debt financing until the Company can achieve profitability and positive cash flows from operating activities, if ever.

-Within the next 12 months, the Company has obligations relating to the payment of indebtedness on term loans of $32,083.
-The Company anticipates meeting its cash obligations on indebtedness that is payable on or prior to August 31, 2018 from earnings from operations, the sale of certain operating assets or businesses or from the proceeds of additional indebtedness or equity raises.
+On or prior to November 30, 2019, the Company has obligations relating to the payment of indebtedness on term loans and notes to related parties of $7,488 and $368, respectively.
+The Company anticipates meeting its cash obligations on indebtedness that is payable on or prior to November 30, 2019 from earnings from operations, the sale of certain operating assets or businesses and from the proceeds of additional indebtedness or equity raises.
 If the Company is not successful in obtaining additional financing when required, the Company expects that it will be able to renegotiate and extend certain of its notes payable as required to enable it to meet its remaining debt obligations as they become due, although there can be no assurance that the Company will be able to do so.

 The Company plans to generate positive cash flow from its operating subsidiaries.
 However, to execute the Company’s business plan, service existing indebtedness and implement its business strategy, the Company anticipates that it will need to obtain additional financing from time to time and may choose to raise additional funds through public or private equity or debt financings, a bank line of credit, borrowings from affiliates or other arrangements.
 The Company cannot be sure that any additional funding, if needed, will be available on terms favorable to the Company or at all.
 Furthermore, any additional capital raised through the sale of equity or equity-linked securities may dilute the Company’s current stockholders’ ownership and could also result in a decrease in the market price of the Company’s common stock.
 The terms of any securities issued by the Company in future capital transactions may be more favorable to new investors and may include the issuance of warrants or other derivative securities, which may have a further dilutive effect.
 The Company also may be required to recognize non-cash expenses in connection with certain securities it issues, such as convertible notes and warrants, which may adversely impact the Company’s financial condition.
 Furthermore, any debt financing, if available, may subject the Company to restrictive covenants and significant interest costs.
 There can be no assurance that the Company will be able to raise additional capital, when needed, to continue operations in their current form.